Table of Contents

 7. Short-Term Loans

 However, here, too, you are usually looking at a higher total loan cost.
 Rates and fees vary, but the APR is typically higher for short-term business loans than long-term loans.
-Be prepared for repayments that will be due far more frequently than monthly.
+Be prepared for repayments that could be due far more frequently than monthly.

 8. Business Credit Cards

 A business credit card is a credit card for business rather than personal use.
+In some cases, you can use one as an alternative for short-term business loans.

 Business credit cards can pay for business expenses like travel and supplies without the owner having to get a loan.
 They can fund large- or small-ticket items while earning rewards.